-With its 275 miles of track in three divisions, the Buckingham Branch Railroad is the largest short line railroad in Virginia.
+With its 280 miles of track in four divisions, the Buckingham Branch Railroad is the largest short line railroad in Virginia.
 Due to the geographic diversity of these divisions in central Virginia, southern Virginia, and spanning Virginia east to west, the Buckingham Branch can serve much of the Commonwealth of Virginia through direct rail service and truck transload freight services.

 From 1989 through 2004, the Buckigham Division was the total railroad operation for the Buckingham Branch.
 The Buckingham Division covers 17 miles between Bremo, VA in Fluvanna County on the James River and Dillwyn, VA in Buckingham County.
 The Buckingham track is owned by the Bryant family.
 It is also the base for BB’s seasonal passenger excursion trains.